plomgrading/plom/doc/source/glossary.rst

-      Plom has generic micro-qr-codes that allow Plom to automatically categorise an image of paper as an "Extra sheet", though a :term:`Scanner` must still manually associate each extra sheet with one or more questions on a particular paper.
+      Plom has generic micro-qr-codes that allow Plom to automatically categorise an image of paper as an "Extra sheet", though a :term:`Scanner` must still manually associate each extra sheet a particular paper, and optionally one or more questions.
    Identify
       Associate an examinee ID (a sequence of numbers) and name with a paper.
    Lead Marker